Ngapi Nawa! (How are you?)

 love to sing here, and they sing often.

-The Peace Corps will tell us our permanent site on Tuesday, and we leave for a 5 day site visit on Thursday - so we are very excited about that right now.
+very excited about that right now.
 Sorry, these pictures actually should have gone with the LAST post - I am just happy that they actually uploaded.
 We are going to get a internet USB stick that connects to the internet through the cell phone signal, so hopefully we will be able to upload some pics then a little easier.
 Right now, the only place in town is sold out because the other volunteers bought them up!
 Until next time.

 Kareni Po Nawa,